Squidyu/github-trending/README.md

 ## Javascript

+* 【2025-06-08】[eyaltoledano / claude-task-master](https://github.com/eyaltoledano/claude-task-master) - An AI-powered task-management system you can drop into Cursor, Lovable, Windsurf, Roo, and others.
 * 【2025-06-07】[sebastiancarlos / beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - 🏝️ A CLI tool to replace and automate your daily web browser.
 * 【2025-06-05】[DevLARLEY / WidevineProxy2](https://github.com/DevLARLEY/WidevineProxy2) - An extension-based proxy for Widevine EME challenges and license messages.
 Modifies the challenge before it reaches the web player.
 Bypasses Hashes, one-time-tokens and license wrapping.
 * 【2025-06-05】[ConardLi / easy-dataset](https://github.com/ConardLi/easy-dataset) - A powerful tool for creating fine-tuning datasets for LLM